How to buy National Tyre & Wheel (NTD) shares

 National Tyre & Wheel share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while National Tyre & Wheel 's is 1.3683.
-This would suggest that National Tyre & Wheel 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while National Tyre & Wheel 's is 1.2305.
+This would suggest that National Tyre & Wheel 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 National Tyre & Wheel overview

-National Tyre & Wheel Limited distributes and markets tires, wheels, tubes, and related products in Australia, New Zealand, and South Africa.
-The company offers its products for cars, buses, trucks, commercial vans, agricultural vehicles, 4WD's, SUV's, turf and off the road equipment, industrial vehicles, and caravans and trailers.
-National Tyre & Wheel Limited was founded in 1989 and is based in Moorooka, Australia.
+National Tyre & Wheel Limited engages in the distribution and marketing of motor vehicle tires, wheels, tubes, and related products in Australia, New Zealand, and South Africa.
+The company products include truck and bus tires, agricultural and off-the-road tires, industrial tires, and original equipment tires and wheel packages.
+National Tyre & Wheel Limited was founded in 1989 and is headquartered in Moorooka, Australia.

 Frequently asked questions